 The results imply that women who wish to conceive may increase their chances by taking active steps towards stress reduction such as exercising, enrolling in a stress management program or talking to a health professional.

-A 2014 study from Ohio State University’s Columbus Wexner Medical Center, which measured biomarkers for stress in saliva, also found preconception stress to be associated with an increased risk of infertility.
+A 2014 study from Ohio State University’s Columbus Wexner Medical Center also found preconception stress to be associated with an increased risk of infertility.
+This study measured biomarkers for stress in saliva.

 - Get enough sleep.
 We all know the importance of sleep, but 1 in 3 American adults don’t get enough sleep and the statistics are similar in many other countries.
 An extra hour of sleep every night can be a very efficient way to reduce stress — and it’s totally free.
 (As an added benefit, getting enough sleep might also improve your sex life.)